davem14/anomaly-detector-web-service/documentation/comments to AnomalyDetectorController.md

 An invoker of this AnomalyDetectorController program should follow the following rules:
-1. There should be an item of an html form behind the invoker with name "anomlyModels" and this item can have only two possible values: regression or hybrid.
+1. There should be an item of an html form behind the invoker with name `"anomlyModels"` and this item can have only two possible values: regression or hybrid.
-2. There should be an item of an html form behind the invoker with name "trainFile" and the value of this item should be a name of a train CSV file.
+2. There should be an item of an html form behind the invoker with name `"trainFile"` and the value of this item should be a train CSV file.
-3. There should be an item of an html form behind the invoker with name "testFile" and the value of this item should be a name of a test CSV file.
+3. There should be an item of an html form behind the invoker with name `"testFile"` and the value of this item should be a test CSV file.
 4. The trainFile and the testFile described in steps 2 and 3 above should follow the following rules: